-- Establishment of a strong Peru-based management team within AF. - Development of constructive, sustainable relationships and programs with communities affected by the project to facilitate approvals in line with exploration plans. - Identify and pursue opportunities to consolidate the Company's strong strategic position in iron ore and to expand resources and exploration potential, with a view to outlining sufficient iron ore mineralisation to support a 15 - 20Mtpa iron ore business through: - Review and appraisal of the iron ore potential within AF's existing concessions and identification of priority target areas. - Acquiring additional shares in AF from minority shareholder Iron Associates Corporation. - Development of alliances, partnerships and/or acquisitions with other concession holders in the region. - Completion of alternate production rate and project configuration studies to determine the preferred parameters.
-These studies included: - o Production rates of 10Mtpa and 15Mtpa to compliment the original 20Mtpa study. - o Additional metallurgical studies to determine product and processing options. - o Transport alternatives of rail and rope conveyor to supplement the original slurry pipeline option. - Water supply and management studies. - o Scenario and financial modelling. - Initial resource estimate for the Santo Tomas concessions at Cusco. - Initial appraisal of the base metal and gold potential of the AF concessions given they lie within a major copper, gold and silver province which extends into Chile, the world's largest copper producer.
+- Establishment of a strong Perú-based management team within AF. - Development of constructive, sustainable relationships and programs with communities affected by the project to facilitate approvals in line with exploration plans. - Identify and pursue opportunities to consolidate the Company's strong strategic position in iron ore and to expand resources and exploration potential, with a view to outlining sufficient iron-ore mineralisation to support a 15 20Mtpa iron-ore business through: - o Review and appraisal of the iron-ore potential within AF's existing concessions and identification of priority target areas. - o Acquiring additional shares in AF from minority shareholder Iron Associates Corporation. - o Development of alliances, partnerships and/or acquisitions with other concession holders in the region. - Completion of alternate production rate and project configuration studies to determine the preferred parameters.
+These studies included: - o Production rates of 10Mtpa and 15Mtpa to complement the original 20Mtpa study. - o Additional metallurgical studies to determine product and processing options. - o Transport alternatives of rail and rope conveyor to supplement the original slurry pipeline option. - o Water supply and management studies. - o Scenario and financial modelling. - Initial Mineral Resource estimate for the Santo Tomas concessions at Cusco. - Initial appraisal of the base-metal and gold potential of the AF concessions, given their position within a major copper, gold and silver province which extends into Chile, the world's largest copper producer.